 Kimberlee served as the project engagement manager for the Creating Healthy Communities: Arts + Public Health in America initiative.
 The Creating Healthy Communities: Arts + Public Health in America initiative brings together artists, researchers, public health professionals, community builders, policy-makers and others in conversations about some of the most significant determinants of health, including equity, social cohesion, racism, and chronic disease, and how the arts and culture sector can be a partner in effectively addressing these issues.
 This evidence synthesis, along with a national field survey and focus groups conducted across the country informed the development of resources designed to enable evidence-based practice and cross-sector collaboration.

 Kimberlee holds a Bachelors of Science in Kinesiology from Temple University.
 Served in the U.S. Army as a Mental Health Specialist supporting Operation Enduring Freedom and Operation Iraqi Freedom (2001-2005).
 Masters in Public Health from Florida International University.
 Her professional coach credentialing is from the International Coach Federation trained at Duquesne University in Pittsburgh, PA.
-Kimberlee completed the Masters of Science in Entrepreneurship program at Warrington College of Business.
+Kimberlee completed the Masters of Science in Entrepreneurship program at UF's Warrington College of Business.
 Class of 2017.
+She also holds graduate certificates in Global Strategic Communications and another in Social Media from UF's College of Journalism and Communications.
+Class of 2020.